-Semester Vocational Course Course Title Credits Ш VOC-2 Histological Techniques and Light Microscopy Tutorial: 01 Practical: 03 tissues.
+Semester Vocational Course Course Title Credits III VOC-2 Histological Techniques and Light Tutorial: 01 Microscopy Practical: 03

 This is the laboratory based course.
 It has full hands on approach to expose the students to learn techniques and methodologies for histo-pathological features.
 The course provides a detailed insight into basic concepts of cellular structure and function as well as tissue organization.